MiaZ1234/Futures-Trend-Analysis-Trend-Following-Strategy-Backtest/README.md

 - trailing drawdown-control stops;
 - futures point-value conversion;
 - transaction-cost/slippage accounting;
-- bar-level P&L and position tracking;
+- bar-level position and P&L tracking;
 - trade-level attribution;
 - cumulative equity and drawdown tracking.

 Current-bar information is excluded from the channel used to generate the corresponding breakout signal, preventing look-ahead bias in channel construction.

-The strategy is validated through accounting reconciliation and consistency checks between the optimization and path-based backtesting engines.
+The implementation is validated through accounting reconciliation and consistency checks between the optimization and path-based backtesting engines.

-### 3. Exhaustive Parameter Optimization
+### Exhaustive Parameter Optimization

 Two strategy parameters are optimized: